DATA-606-SPRING-2022/Jin_DATA606/README.md

 The data for this project is the Amazon Review Data (2018) which is collected by the University of California San Diego (https://nijianmo.github.io/amazon/index.html).
 The dataset includes reviews (rating, text, helpfulness votes), product metadata (descriptions, category information, price, brand, and image features).
 It contains a total number of 233.1 million real reviews with the size of 34 gigabytes from Amazon.
 I would use a subset of this data due to the computing resource limitation.
 The smaller dataset is the subset of the data in a specific domain/category.

+Data format:

+Review data
+* reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B
+* asin - ID of the product, e.g. 0000013714
+* reviewerName - name of the reviewer
+* vote - helpful votes of the review
+* style - a disctionary of the product metadata, e.g., "Format" is "Hardcover"
+* reviewText - text of the review
+* overall - rating of the product
+* summary - summary of the review
+* unixReviewTime - time of the review (unix time)
+* reviewTime - time of the review (raw)
+* image - images that users post after they have received the product

+Product Metadata
+* asin - ID of the product, e.g. 0000031852
+* title - name of the product
+* feature - bullet-point format features of the product
+* description - description of the product
+* price - price in US dollars (at time of crawl)
+* imageURL - url of the product image
+* imageURL - url of the high resolution product image
+* related - related products (also bought, also viewed, bought together, buy after viewing)
+* salesRank - sales rank information
+* brand - brand name
+* categories - list of categories the product belongs to
+* tech1 - the first technical detail table of the product
+* tech2 - the second technical detail table of the product
+* similar - similar product table

 ## Exploratory Data Analysis

 For this project, I choose the Appliance category from the entire Amazon review dataset because it has a moderate number of review and product records.
 This section summarize the EDA for the datasets, for a more comprehensive demonstration and visualization, please use the EDA notebook at <a href="https://github.com/JinHuiXu1991/Jin_DATA606/blob/dcbf6d71c8a12ea498c7943c09cacdee08705d3f/ipynb/DATA606_Part1.ipynb">EDA notebook link</a>.